secfree/secfree.github.io/_posts/2018-04-11-why-i-came-to-singapore-from-china.md

 ---
 layout: blog
-title: "Why I came to Singapore from China?"
+title: "Why I Came to Singapore from China?"
 ---

 # Why do I write this post?